jakobhuerner/jakobhuerner.github.io/_posts/2020-12-17-november-forest.md

 categories: [Photography]
 excerpt: Walk through november forest
 ---
-Walk through forest in Lunz am See in November.
+Walk through a forest in Lunz am See in November.

 ![Lunz am See 1](../images/20201217/1.jpg)